sharpbrowser/SharpBrowser/README.md

 ## Features

+### Modern

 - HTML5, CSS3, JS, HTML5 Video, PDF, WebGL 3D, WebAssembly, WebRTC, WebMIDI
 - Tabbed browsing
 - Address bar (also opens Google or any search engine)
 - Back, Forward, Stop, Refresh, Home, Menu button
 - Print and Print to PDF
-- Developer tools
 - Search bar (also highlights all instances)
 - File downloads and download manager
+- View online & offline webpages
+- Fullscreen mode

+### Smart

+- Saves open tabs and resumes the browsing session when reopened
+- Developer tools
+- Web app permission handling
+- Cookies and file cache saved in the `AppData` folder
+- Application settings saved in a JSON file in the `AppData` folder
+- Popups open in new tabs
+- When the last tab is closed, the browser window closes down

+### Extensible

+- Easily add [your own branding](#customization), styling, buttons or hotkeys
 - Custom error pages
 - Custom context menu
 - Custom application main menu
-- Easily add [your own branding](#customization), styling, buttons or hotkeys
-- View online & offline webpages
-- Web app permission handling based on configuration
-- Popups open in new tabs
-- When the last tab is closed, the browser window closes down
+- Custom settings

 ## Hotkeys